- LATEST POSTS

 I mean, I had places to go and people to see.
 It was my sole responsibility to save the world, educate my people, stamp out racism, cure sickle cell, save all the starving children in Africa, and learn ebonics… all before I was twenty.

 If those women weren’t willing to be with a struggling writer who hated working for “da Man”, then they couldn’t say I didn’t warn them.

 Today, I thank God for finally giving me clarity.
-And understanding.